jundalisay/superb/content/en/research/indian/gita/chapter-11.md

 Vayu[FN#24] Thou art, and He who keeps the prison
 Of Narak, Yama dark;
 And Agni's shining spark;
 Varuna's waves are Thy waves.
-Moon and starlight
+Moon and starlight are Thine!

-Are Thine!
-Prajapati
-Art Thou, and 'tis to Thee
+Prajapati Art Thou, and 'tis to Thee
 They knelt in worshipping the old world's far light, The first of mortal men.
-Again, Thou God! again
-A thousand thousand times be magnified!
+Again, Thou God! again a thousand thousand times be magnified!
 Honour and worship be--
 Glory and praise,--to Thee
 Namo, Namaste, cried on every side;

 Cried here, above, below,
 Uttered when Thou dost go,
 Uttered where Thou dost come!
 Namo! we call;

-Namostu!
-God adored!
-Namostu!
-Nameless Lord!
-Hail to Thee!
-Praise to Thee!
-Thou One in all;
-For Thou art All!
-Yea, Thou!
-Ah! if in anger now
+if in anger now
 Thou shouldst remember I did think Thee Friend, Speaking with easy speech,
 As men use each to each;

-Did call Thee "Krishna," "Prince," nor comprehend
+Did call Thee "Krishna," "Prince," nor comprehend your hidden majesty, The might, the awe of Thee;
-Thy hidden majesty,
-The might, the awe of Thee;
 Did, in my heedlessness, or in my love,
 On journey, or in jest,